 The midstream industry in Alberta is subject to provincial and federal environmental legislation and regulations.
 Among other things, the environmental regulatory regime provides for restrictions and prohibitions on releases or emissions of various substances produced in association with certain oil and natural gas industry operations.
 Environmental regulation affects the operation of facilities and limits the extent to which facility expansion is permitted.
 In addition, legislation requires that facility sites and pipelines be abandoned and reclaimed to the satisfaction of provincial authorities and local landowners.
-A breach of such legislation may result in notices of non-compliance, the imposition of fines, the issuance of clean-up orders or the shutting down of facilities and pipelines.
+A breach of such legislation may result in notices of non-compliance, the imposition of fines, the issuance of clean-up orders, the suspension or revocation of regulatory approvals or the shutting down of facilities and pipelines.

 The AER is the main government agency that regulates midstream operations and facilities in Alberta.
-In addition, some activities and facilities are also regulated by Alberta Environment and Parks.
-Among the primary pieces of legislation that form the regulatory framework are the Oil and Gas Conservation Act (Alberta), the Pipelines Act (Alberta), Surface Rights Act (Alberta) and the Environmental Protection and Enhancement Act (Alberta) ("EPEA"), along with all related regulations.
+In addition, some activities and facilities are also regulated by Alberta Environment and Protected Areas.
+Among the primary pieces of legislation that form the regulatory framework are the Oil and Gas Conservation Act (Alberta), the Pipelines Act (Alberta), Surface Rights Act (Alberta) and the Environmental Protection and Enhancement Act (Alberta) ("EPEA"), the Public Lands Act (Alberta) and the Water Act (Alberta), along with all related regulations.
 In order to construct and operate most midstream facilities, a license and potentially an operating approval from the AER is required.
 The license and approval requirements will depend on such factors as the nature of the facility or installation, the type of activity and the type of product.
-To hold a license the applicant must demonstrate, at the time of application, that the impact of the facility or the environment will be within acceptable limits.
-Operating approvals are intended to address a facility's impact on the physical environment and limit emissions to air and water depending on the size of the facility and the nature of the product being handled.
+To hold a license the applicant must demonstrate, at the time of application, that the impact of the facility on the environment will be within acceptable limits.
+Operating approvals are intended to address a facility's impact on the physical environment and limit emissions to air, soil and water depending on the size of the facility and the nature of the product being handled.
 The AER also conducts regular inspections of the facilities that are subject to their regulation.
 The disposal of wastewater and gases into wells drilled into deep geologic formations is regulated by the AER.
 A number of Keyera's facilities hold approvals and permits for these disposal activities.
-Further, the use of water (surface or groundwater) is regulated under the Water Act (Alberta).

 Under EPEA, environmental standards and compliance obligations for releases, clean-up and reporting are subject to scrutiny by the AER and the public.
-Liability for clean-up, remediation and reclamation costs may be imposed on a wide range of parties including present and past owners, or those that had charge, management or control of a substance that has been spilled or released.
+Liability for clean-up, remediation and reclamation costs may be imposed on a wide range of parties including working interest owners, or those that had charge, management or control of a substance that has been spilled or released.
 Regulators may issue shut-down orders where facilities or pipelines are not in compliance with the environmental laws or operating approvals, and fines under EPEA may be as high as \$1 million for each day that an offence under EPEA continues.
 Keyera has never been subject to enforcement actions of this nature.

-The AER has also issued multiple directives and guides with strict requirements and standards concerning matters such as oilfield waste management and the suspension, abandonment and reclamation of oil and natural gas wells, pipelines, and facilities that must be factored into the cost of conducting operations in Alberta.
+The AER also uses multiple directives with strict requirements and standards concerning matters such as oilfield waste management and the suspension, abandonment and reclamation of oil and natural gas wells, pipelines, and facilities that must be factored into the cost of conducting operations in Alberta.